COVID, A Note from Dr. Burgess

 Certainties and Uncertainties

-As we enter the second half of 2021, I wanted to update everyone on how we are navigating this new season as a hospital.
+As we continue to deal with the scourge known as COVID-19 I wanted to update everyone on how we are navigating this reality as a hospital.
 First, I want to say how fortunate we were in not having to close our doors a single day due to COVID.
-This is directly related to the caliber of my teammates who protected their families, my family, your family, and the ability for pets to continue receiving healthcare each and every day over the last year and a half.
-Moving forward, while the majority of my team has been vaccinated, some have not.
-More importantly, most have family members that for a variety of reasons are still at risk.
-We are taking it slowly, allowing everyone to ease back in and feel confident in how we are returning to a face to face world.
+This is directly related to the caliber of my teammates who protected their families, my family, your family, and the ability for pets to continue receiving healthcare each and every day over the last two plus years.
+Our team has been vaccinated and we are encouraging boosters, most have family members that for a variety of reasons are still at risk.
+We have also employed many risk mitigation measures including the wearing of masks while in our facility, external ventilation of our primary exam rooms, and HEPA filters throughout the rest of the facility.
+That said, we are taking it slowly and allowing everyone to ease back into something resembling normalcy and feel confident in how we manage this situation in a face to face world.